ShantanuGh-Kore/chatHistoryScript/README.md

 # Prequisites:
 In order to execute the script following needs to be setup:
 1. Install node js
+2. Install the node modules by running "npm install"
-2. Enable API scope for the bot
+3. Enable API scope for the bot

 # Steps to enable API scope
 1. From the bot builder, navigate to API Extensions